Witnesses (2018 film)

-Witnesses is a historical drama directed by Konstantin Fam, consisting of three novellas "Shoes", "Brutus" and "Violin", united by a common concept and dedicated to the memory of Holocaust victims.
+Witnesses is a historical drama directed by Konstantin Fam, consisting of three novellas Shoes, Brutus and Violin, united by a common concept and dedicated to the memory of Holocaust victims.
 Also known as The Trilogy "Witnesses".

 Concept

-The aim of the project is the story of the tragic events of 1933–1945 years and a reminder to the younger generation of the tragedy with the aim of preventing it in the future.
+The aim of the project is the story of the tragic events of 1933–1945 and a reminder to the younger generation of the tragedy with the aim of preventing it in the future.